riccardotorre/DNNLikelihood_dev/docs/data/attributes.rst

 .. py:attribute:: Data.input_log_file

-    Absolute path to the .log file containing a saved :class:`Data <DNNLikelihood.Data>` object log (see the :meth:`Data.save_log <DNNLikelihood.Data.save_log>` method for details).
+    Absolute path to the .log file containing a saved :mod:`Data <data>` object log (see the :meth:`Data.save_log <DNNLikelihood.Data.save_log>` method for details).
     It is automatically generated from the attribute :attr:`Data.input_file <DNNLikelihood.Data.input_file>`.